-The median gender pay gap is at its lowest level since reporting began in 2018 the difference between median hourly rates for males and females has fallen below £1 for the first time in that period.
-Since 2021 the median hourly rate for males has fallen £0.50 an hour whereas for women it has increased £0.27.
+The median gender pay gap is at its lowest level since reporting began in 2018.
+Since 2022 the median hourly rate for males and females has increased by £1.00.

-The benchmark group for 110 councils all employing 1000-4999 people was an average of 3.7% median gender pay gap but again must be understood in the context of services provided.
-If we look at near neighbours Central Bedfordshire Council was 17.8% and Peterborough City Council 5.2% median gender pay gap.
+The benchmark group for 112 councils all employing 1000-4999 people was an average of 3.0% median gender pay gap but again must be understood in the context of services provided.
+If we look at near neighbours Central Bedfordshire Council was 15.6% and Peterborough City Council 0% median gender pay gap.